guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 )
 ```

 At this stage the cohort items has been "estimated".
 Technically the cohort item is now in processing stage `EstimationComplete`.
 With that said, the engine is immediately going to create a record in Salesforce to mark the subscription in Salesforce with the new post migration price.
-At this point the processing stage is now `SalesforcePriceRiceCreationComplete`.
+After which point the processing stage is going to be `SalesforcePriceRiceCreationComplete`.

 ```
 CohortItem(